Registration is now open for the 36th International Vegetable Training Course!

 Professor Sayed Azam-Ali has been elected as the new chair of the Association of International Research and Development Centers for Agriculture (AIRCA) for the 2017 - 2018 term.
 AIRCA is a nine-member alliance focused on increasing global food security by supporting smallholder agriculture within healthy, sustainable and climate-smart landscapes.
 The World Vegetable Center is one of the founding members of the organization.

 Dr. David W. Johnson from the United States of America is the Center’s new Deputy Director General - Research.
 Dr. Mamadou Kabirou Ndiaye, a Malian national, is the Center’s new Regional Director for West and Central Africa. -- MORE --

 The World Vegetable Center Genebank maintains a large collection of public domain germplasm for the current and future use of all humankind.
 We distribute seed samples of our germplasm accessions and advanced breeding lines worldwide.
-Genebank holdings as of 1 February 2017:
+Genebank holdings as of 1 April 2017: